ncatlab/nlab-content/pages/4/2/5/5/5524/content.md

   Lie_\infty \hookrightarrow Sh_\infty(InfPoint_\infty)
 $$

-on those objects whose space of global sections is contractible.
+on those objects whose space of global sections is contractible and which are [[cohesive (∞,1)-presheaf on E-∞ rings|infinitesimally cohesive]] (for a somewhat different notion of "infinitesimal cohesion", beware the terminology).
 Consider then the $\infty$-functor

 $$
   Grp(\mathbf{H})